-a wedding venue and floriculture farm both ran by his mother, Jan Johnson.
+The idea to open a wedding venue was a natural progression as Brock grew up on the renowned Larkspur Farm, a wedding venue and floriculture farm both run by his mother, Jan Johnson.

 Seizing the chance to transform the erstwhile dairy and metal workshop into an event space was an instinctive and clear choice for us.
 The vision for the barn took root in 2013.

-While both employed in full-time roles, we dedicated every spare moment to renovating the barn.
+While both employed full-time, we dedicated every spare moment to renovating the barn.
 Gradually, with each passing weekend, we made headway.
-Despite the arduous tasks, the seemingly endless and at times daunting projects, our resolve never wavered as we invested our passion into realizing our dream.
+Despite the arduous tasks and seemingly endless and, at times, daunting projects, our resolve never wavered as we invested our passion into realizing our dreams.

 The Saltbox Barn was created with immeasurable adoration.
 Every step of your experience was meticulously designed.
-As second-generation wedding proprietors, we bring a wealth of expertise and insights, ensuring your special day is in capable hands.
+As second-generation wedding proprietors, we bring expertise and insights, ensuring your special day is in capable hands.

-Our commitment to the farm, evident in the continuous enhancements and new features, is reflective of the same commitment we extend to ensure an impeccable experience for you on your wedding day at The Saltbox Barn.
+Our commitment to the farm, evident in the continuous enhancements and new features, reflects our commitment to ensure an impeccable experience for you on your wedding day at The Saltbox Barn.

 nice to meet you